 Aberdeenshire Council offers different types of pre-school nursery education.
 The majority of places are provided through nursery schools and classes run by the Council.
 It also works in partnership with private day nurseries and playgroups to make sure there are enough places and a range of provision available.

-All centres must meet the registration criteria and National Care Standards laid down by the Scottish Commission for the Regulation of Care (Care Commission) and are inspected annually.
+All centres must meet the registration criteria and National Care Standards laid down by the Care Inspectorate and are inspected annually.

 All pre-school centres are also regulated by HM Inspectorate of Education and are quality assured by us.
 You can read or download the reports on the HM Inspectorate of Education and Social Care and Social Work Improvement Scotland website.